-Section 2 Counseling Services
+Section 3 Guidance Services

-Seward High School employs school counselors for the purpose of assisting with the district's testing program and to assist with scheduling and for students to discuss problems and resolve conflicts.
+Seward Public Schools employs counselor(s) for the purpose of assisting with the District's testing program, to assist with scheduling and for students to discuss problems and resolve conflicts.
+If you wish to see a counselor, stop by the counselor's office and make arrangements for an appointment.

-Section 3 Health Services
+Section 4 Health Services